Chart Color Schemes

 The labour market performance in California Gully - Eaglehawk lags significantly behind most other regions nationally

-California Gully - Eaglehawk has a balanced workforce comprising white and blue collar jobs, with essential services sectors well represented.
-The unemployment rate is 6.3%, showing an employment growth of 1.9% over the past year.
+California Gully - Eaglehawk has a balanced workforce with white and blue collar jobs.
+The unemployment rate is 6.3%.
+Over the past year, employment growth was estimated at 1.9%.

 Frequently Asked Questions - Employment